Ray Allen: 2008–2012: Another Finals appearance and 3-point record

-On February 5, 2009, Allen was named as the All-Star replacement for Orlando Magic point guard Jameer Nelson.
-This marked Allen's ninth time on the All-Star team and the second straight year he had made it alongside teammates Kevin Garnett and Paul Pierce.

-On February 22, 2009, with his streak ending at 72, Allen broke the Celtics franchise record in consecutive free throws made previously set by Larry Bird (71).

 In the first round of the 2009 playoffs against the Chicago Bulls, game one proved to be tough for Allen.
 He ended up shooting 1–11 from the field, and the Celtics lost by two.
 In game 2 however, Allen nailed the game winning three-pointer at the end of regulation with two seconds left to cap off an impressive 30 point night.
-In Game 6, despite a Boston loss, Allen managed to score 51 points.
-Boston ended up winning the series in 7 Games.
-He reunited with former teammate and co-captain of the Seattle SuperSonics, Rashard Lewis in the conference semifinals, that time as opponents, however.
-After 4 games and a 2–2 series tie, his highest scoring game was a 22-point performance in a Game 2 victory.
+In a Game 6 loss, Allen scored 51 points.
+Boston ended up winning the series in seven games.
+In the conference semifinals, he had a 22-point performance in a Game 2 victory.
 The Celtics went on to lose in seven games as they failed to defend their title.